microsoft/confidential-sidecar-containers/examples/encfs/README.md

 #### 6. Create Azure Storage Container

 The user needs to instantiate an [Azure Storage Container](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&bc=%2Fazure%2Fstorage%2Fblobs%2Fbreadcrumb%2Ftoc.json&tabs=azure-portal) onto which the encrypted filesystem will be uploaded.
 Obtain the url of the uploaded encrypted file system image.
 You need to know the name of the container under which the file system gets uploaded.
-And the full url should be in the following format:
+The full url should be in the following format:

 ```text
 https://<azure-storage-account>.blob.core.windows.net/<container-name>/encfs.img
 ```

 Fill in the [azure url](encfs-sidecar-args.json#L5) in `encfs-sidecar-args.json`.
 At this point, the `encfs-sidecar-args.json` file should be completely filled out and the user needs to base64 encode the contents and copy it to [`EncfsSideCarArgs`](aci-arm-template.json#L36).

 #### 7. Generate Security Policy

 Configure the [LogFile](aci-arm-template.json#L39) and [LogLevel](aci-arm-template.json#L43) fields on the `aci-arm-template.json`.
 eg. `log.txt` as the value of [LogFile] so that users can cat `log.txt` at the root of encrypted-filesystem-sidecar-container container.
 The default logging is `warning` level.
 At this point, the `aci-arm-template.json` file should be filled out except for the `ccePolicy` field.
 Set the value of the `ccePolicy` to an empty string.
 After installing the [Azure `confcom` CLI extension](#policy-generation), run the following command to generate the security policy and include the `--debug-mode` option so that the policy allows users to shell into the container.
 The `--debug-mode` option is only needed for testing purposes and should not be used in production, as it allows users to shell into the containers.
 Note this should only be used for debugging and not recommended for production systems.
 We are using this option since this is an example run.